Ezekiel257/polars_project/README.md

 Polars is a [DataFrame](https://en.wikipedia.org/wiki/Dataframe "A DataFrame is a 2-dimensional data structure that is useful for data manipulation and analysis.") implementation that focuses on maximizing performance and utilizing your machine's resources efficiently.
 It has an intuitive & expressive API (Syntax) that'll empower you to write code which is both readable and performant.

+## Key features
+- **Fast**: Written from scratch in Rust, designed close to the machine and without external dependencies.
+- **I/O**: First class support for all common data storage layers: local, cloud storage & databases.
+- **Intuitive API**: Write your queries the way they were intended.
+Polars, internally, will determine the most efficient way to execute using its query optimizer.
+- **Out of Core**: The streaming API allows you to process your results without requiring all your data to be in memory at the same time
+- **Parallel**: Utilises the power of your machine by dividing the workload among the available CPU cores without any additional configuration.
+- **Vectorized Query Engine**: Using [Apache Arrow](https://en.wikipedia.org/wiki/Apache_Arrow), a columnar data format, to process your queries in a vectorized manner and SIMD to optimize CPU usage.

 It supports a wide range of data formats (read/write operations) including:
 - Text: CSV & JSON
 - Binary: [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet "Parquet is a column-oriented data storage format"), [AVRO](https://en.wikipedia.org/wiki/Apache_Avro "Avro is a row-based data serialization format/system"), Excel etc.